fpricework/fpricework/README.md

-Hi, I'm Felicity and this is my GitHub profile readme which I will be using to tract my progress across the course.
+Hi, I'm Felicity and this is my GitHub profile readme which I will be using to track my progress across the course.

 <!--
 **fpricework/fpricework** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.